Jason Kelce: Other ventures

 Along with then-teammate Beau Allen, Kelce appeared in the Super Bowl LII-themed two-part episodes of It's Always Sunny in Philadelphia, "Charlie's Home Alone" and "The Gang Wins the Big Game" as Charlie Kelly's blood-loss hallucination.
 On March 4, 2023, Jason appeared on Saturday Night Live (SNL) when Travis was that episode's host, and appeared as both an audience member with his parents and in a sketch with his brother and SNL cast members Heidi Gardner and Chloe Fineman.

 In September 2022, Kelce and his brother, Travis, launched a weekly podcast called New Heights.
 In the podcast, they discuss the NFL as well as each other's games.
 The show also features occasional guest stars.
+In November 2024, Apple announced that New Heights was the 8th most popular podcast show on Apple Podcasts in 2024.

 During the 2022 NFL season, Philadelphia-based studio 9.14 Pictures filmed and produced the feature-length documentary Kelce, examining Kelce's football career and private life.
 The documentary was released on Amazon Prime Video on September 11, 2023.
 Within 24 hours of its release, Kelce became the No. 1 most watched movie on Prime Video in the United States.
 On November 9, 2023, Kelce joined Al Michaels and Kirk Herbstreit in the commentary booth during the live broadcast of the Week 10 NFL game between the Chicago Bears and the Carolina Panthers on Thursday Night Football, broadcast on Prime Video.

 Along with Eagles teammates Lane Johnson and Jordan Mailata, Kelce formed the vocal group The Philly Specials and collaborated on the Christmas album A Philly Special Christmas, which was released in December 2022.
 A sequel, A Philly Special Christmas Special, was released in December 2023.
 A third and final album, A Philly Special Christmas Party, was released in December 2024.

 On April 6, 2024, Kelce and former Eagles teammate Lane Johnson (wearing Luchador masks) participated in WrestleMania XL, helping Rey Mysterio and Andrade win their match.
 The event was held in Philadelphia at Lincoln Financial Field.

 On April 29, 2024, it was announced that Kelce would join ESPN's Monday Night Countdown.

+In June 2024, Kelce joined forces with his brother Travis to become significant owners and operators of the light beer company Garage Beer.

-On November 21, 2024, while a guest on Jimmy Kimmel Live!, Kelce announced he will host a late-night sports talk show on ESPN called They Call It Late Night with Jason Kelce.
+On November 21, 2024, while a guest on Jimmy Kimmel Live!, Kelce announced he would host a late-night sports talk show on ESPN called They Call It Late Night with Jason Kelce.
 The show debuted on January 4, 2025.

+In 2026, Kelce joined the pit crew for Hendrick Motorsports in the NASCAR O'Reilly Auto Parts Series No. 17 for Corey Day at the 2026 Ag-Pro 300 at Talladega Superspeedway, where his team ended up winning the race.
+It stemmed from a series where his YouTube channel takes on other sports.